key4hep/key4hep-tutorials/gaudi_ild_reco/README.md

 Since some parts of the Marlin steering file conversion can not be handled automatically we have to make a few adjustments to `MarlinStdReco.py`.
 We recommend to simply edit the file directly, but you can also use the `sed` commands below to do these adjustments.
-The adjusments are:
+The adjustments are:
 - Give the `lcgeo_DIR` constant (first entry in the `CONSTANTS` dict) a meaningful value.
 The easiest way to do this is to simply get the value of the corresponding environment variable via `os.environ["lcgeo_DIR"]` (don't forget